-Recycled Script: As often noted on the web, bears a striking resemblance to The Crow.
+As often noted on the web, the film bears a striking resemblance to The Crow.
 In fact, the movie's first trailer was alleged to have the same narration script as The Crow's own trailer - only changing the respective animal.

 The romantic basketball game between Patience and the detective was lifted verbatim from Daredevil.

-Ashley Judd was originally considered to play Patience, and the character's surname was originally Price.
+Ashley Judd and Nicole Kidman were originally considered to play Patience, and the character's surname was originally Price.

 An early draft of the script had Patience becoming Catwoman to avenge her mother's death.

 Originally, "Outrageous" from Britney Spears was supposed to be the single from the movie.
-However, Britney injured her knee while filming the video.
-With no video to promote the single, they instead used "Scandalous."
+However, Britney injured her knee while filming the music video.
+With no video to promote the single, they instead used "Scandalous" by Mis Teeq.

 Creative Differences: Ed Brubaker reportedly left his critically-acclaimed early-2000s run writing Catwoman's solo title in protest at the replacement of early artists like Cameron Stewart and Rick Burchett with the much more Fanservice-heavy work of Paul Gulacy.
 An interview in which Gulacy described Selina as "slutty" and the idea of her not being primarily a fanservice character as "absurd" may have been a final straw.